raspberrypilearning/sorting-hat-lesson/student-instructions.md

     if pibrella.button.read():
         randomgenerator()
 ```
 Now save and run your code.
-This time the programwill wait for the button to be pressed before it calls the function.
+This time the program will wait for the button to be pressed before it calls the function.